mcdickenson/cs527/hw4/hw4-mcd.md

 end
 ```

-The image produced by running this function on `shadow.jpg` is:
+The image produced by running this function on `shadow.jpg` is shown below.

 ![Interesting windows in `shadow.jpg` identified by `smallEigenvalue`](3a.png)